Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Here is the frequently asked questions:

-The nearest hill stations to Mumbai are Lonavala and Khandala, both around 80–85 km away.
+The nearest hill stations to Mumbai are Lonavala and Khandala, both around under 100 km.
 They are perfect for quick weekend trips — easy to reach by road or train, surrounded by waterfalls and packed with charming viewpoints.
-I often drive there early in the morning to catch the mist before the crowds arrive.
+I love to drive there early in the morning to catch the mist before the crowds arrive.

 My top picks are Lonavala, Khandala, Matheran, Karjat and Igatpuri.
 Each one offers something different from toy train rides in Matheran to monsoon treks in Karjat.
 Most of them are just a 2–3 hour drive which makes them ideal for quick escapes from city life.